sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displey lines containing the pattern root and 3 lines
+Displey lines containing the pattern root and 3 lines them in the file